Eppo-exp/eppo-docs/docs/contextual-bandits/actions_contexts.md

 #### New actions

-Our Contextual Bandits automatically explores new actions as they are encountered and over time will learn for which contexts these actions are most effective.
+Contextual Bandits automatically explore new actions as they are encountered and over time will learn for which contexts these actions are most effective.

 ### Contexts